 As a parent, it’s not just me and my possessions I have to contend with.
 Though even if it were, I’m still guilty of tossing my clothes on the floor and leaving coffee cups about.
 On top of my own mess, my daughter has a thing for pipe cleaners and my son origami and paper airplanes.
 Markers still get left out, pajamas don’t always get put away and toys (no matter how few we own) are still distributed all over the place.

-We build forts, bake cookies, paint rocks and after each of these activities my children often morph into zombie-sloth like creatures with knees that can’t bend and fingers that won’t grasp.
+We build forts, bake cookies, paint rocks and after each of these activities my children forget how to tidy… every time.
 With five people under one roof, our home still gets messy.

 But here’s the best part about it all.
 The fundamental principal we often forget: